The Day of the Doctor: Casting

-John Hurt did not actually audition for the part, but had been asked by the production team and "said yes with remarkable speed".
-His costume was meant to signify that he was "rougher, tougher", and had been around for a while; the audience had missed a lot.
-Hurt's request to keep his beard adds to this effect.
+Hurt did not actually audition for the part, but had been asked by the production team and "said yes with remarkable speed".
+His costume was meant to signify that he was "rougher, tougher", and had been around for a while.
+Hurt's request to keep his beard added to this effect.

-Christopher Eccleston discussed plans for the anniversary episode with Moffat, but eventually declined to return as the Ninth Doctor.
-Eccleston would later state that he declined due to a combination of not doing "justice to the Ninth Doctor", as well as still being hurt by BBC's actions during his tenure.
+Christopher Eccleston discussed plans for the anniversary episode, but eventually declined to return as the Ninth Doctor.
+Eccleston would later state that he declined due to a combination of it not doing "justice to the Ninth Doctor", as well as still being hurt by BBC's actions during his tenure.

-On 20 November 2013, Tom Baker, who portrayed the Fourth Doctor, announced that he would appear in the special, stating, "I am in the special.
+On 20 November 2013, Tom Baker, who previously portrayed the Fourth Doctor, announced that he would appear in the special, stating, "I am in the special.
 I'm not supposed to tell you that, but I tell you that very willingly and specifically; the BBC told me not to tell anybody but I'm telling you straight away."
 Baker appeared as the Curator of the National Gallery, who openly discusses his resemblance to the Fourth Doctor.

 Writing

-"The Day of the Doctor" was written by Steven Moffat, the then head writer of Doctor Who, and produced by Marcus Wilson with Nick Hurran directing.
+"The Day of the Doctor" was written by Steven Moffat, the then-head writer of Doctor Who, and produced by Marcus Wilson with Nick Hurran directing.
 Moffat was developing ideas for the 50th anniversary episode as early as late 2011, when he stated that the team "knew what [they] want[ed] to do" and were "revving up" for the episode in an interview discussing his work on the 2011 film The Adventures of Tintin, and began writing the script for "The Day of the Doctor" in late 2012, announcing that, as a security precaution, he had not produced any copies, instead keeping it on his computer "under lock and key" until it was needed.
 Moffat stated prior to the episode's release, "Most things that have been said about the 50th are not true...
 Normally I am responsible for the disinformation and the rubbish rumors—I usually put them out myself, but I haven't needed to for this one."
 On the importance of the episode, Moffat has stated that it would "change the narrative" of Doctor Who.

-Moffat stated in an interview with Doctor Who Magazine that he initially began the story process with the idea that it would be the Ninth Doctor, played by Christopher Eccleston, that would have been the incarnation that ended the Time War, in spite of misgivings in his own mind regarding it:
+Moffat stated in an interview with Doctor Who Magazine that he initially began the story process with the idea that it would be the Ninth Doctor that would have been the incarnation that ended the Time War, in spite of misgivings in his own mind regarding it: